frtech-admin/website/README_NEXTJS.md

 ## Support

-For questions or support, visit the contact page or email info@frtech.ltd
+For questions or support, visit the contact page or email frtechltd@gmail.com